thanos-io/thanos/README.md

 ## Community

 Thanos is an open source project and we welcome new contributers and members of the community.
-Here are ways that you can reach out and communicate with the community:
+Here are ways to get in touch with the community:

 * Slack: [#thanos](https://join.slack.com/t/improbable-eng/shared_invite/enQtMzQ1ODcyMzQ5MjM4LWY5ZWZmNGM2ODc5MmViNmQ3ZTA3ZTY3NzQwOTBlMTkzZmIxZTIxODk0OWU3YjZhNWVlNDU3MDlkZGViZjhkMjc)
 * Twitter: [@improbableio](https://twitter.com/Improbableio)